LdDl/cnns/README.md

 ### CNN
 @todo

 Step-by-step feedforward and backpropagation calculations are made in file of Excel format (xlsx) which can be obtained in root of this repository ([step_by_step_cnns.xlsx](https://github.com/LdDl/cnns/blob/master/step_by_step_cnns.xlsx)).
-You can check [examples/conv.go](https://github.com/LdDl/cnns/blob/master/examples/conv.go) also.
+You can check associated example[examples/conv.go](https://github.com/LdDl/cnns/blob/master/examples/conv.go) also.
 ## Installation

 Installation is pretty simple: